maylogger/susy-doc-zh/guides/getting-started_zh_tw.md

       }
     }

-### <a href="#start-responsive" id="start-responsive">Responsive Grids</a>
+### [Responsive Grids][21]

 Responsive Susy grids allow you to change the number of columns in a layout at different window sizes, using @media-queries with min and max widths.
 This requires one more mixin:

-- Use [at-breakpoint()][at-breakpoint] to set different layouts at min- and max-width breakpoints.
+*   Use [at-breakpoint()][22] to set different layouts at min- and max-width breakpoints.

 Here's a mobile-first example:

-    :::scss
     $total-columns: 4;

     .page {